 In the course of our conversation with Jedi, we learned that Dickinson was popularized in the Netherlands by Simon Vestdijk, the eminent Dutch writer and poet who translated and wrote about Dickinson and other American writers.
 Following this lead, we discovered a long essay Vestidijk wrote and published in a Dutch journal in 1932-33, twenty years before Thomas Johnson brought out his Complete Poems in 1955.

 Working from the regularized collections of poems published by Mabel Todd and Thomas Higginson and Martha Bianchi’s small edited collection, The Single Hound (1914) and her Complete Poems (1924), Vestdijk perceived Dickinson’s poetic brilliance and modernist innovations and publicized his appreciation just at the time her reputation was consolidating internationally.
-We will dip into Vestdijk’s essay and sample his insightful readings of a kindred poetic spirit who “has hardly been afforded the place she deserves, a place among the great originals of world literature, who can still have some significance for us.”
+We will dip into Vestdijk’s essay and sample his insightful readings of a kindred poetic spirit who, he concludes,

 “Words Could Satisfy the Heart”